ros2/ros2_documentation/source/Installation/Maintaining-a-Source-Checkout.rst

        # CMD
        > cd \dev\ros2
-       > curl -sk https://raw.githubusercontent.com/ros2/ros2/release-foxy/ros2.repos -o ros2.repos
+       > curl -sk https://raw.githubusercontent.com/ros2/ros2/dashing-release/ros2.repos -o ros2.repos

        # PowerShell
        > cd \dev\ros2
-       > curl https://raw.githubusercontent.com/ros2/ros2/release-foxy/ros2.repos -o ros2.repos
+       > curl https://raw.githubusercontent.com/ros2/ros2/dashing-release/ros2.repos -o ros2.repos

 The format of the name of the release comes from the tag associated with the release `here <https://github.com/ros2/ros2/tags>`__.

 Release development branches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you wish to checkout development branches for a particular release, you can get its repository list by specifying the codename of the release in the URL of the following step, e.g. foxy:
+If you wish to checkout development branches for a particular release, you can get its repository list by specifying the codename of the release in the URL of the following step, e.g. dashing:

 .. tabs::